bryanvela98/dalOverflow/README.md

 # Dal Overflow

 A Stack Overflow-like Q&A platform designed for Dalhousie University students and faculty.
-Built as part of CSCI-5308 Advanced Concepts in Software Development.
+Built as part of CSCI 5308 Advanced Concepts in Software Development.

 Live Application: https://frontend-five-roan-92.vercel.app/